Gamer-XP/LDTK2GMS2Pipeline/README.md

 - Compile and put tool's exe in the same folder as LDTK project.
 - Create a .bat file with such content:

-  {tool_exe_name}.exe --mode Import
+  {tool_exe_name}.exe import

   {your_project_name}.ldtk

   This will allows you to quickly import data from GM before starting LDTK

-- Create a command in LDTK project (either OnAfterSave or Manual) with such content: {tool_exe_name}.exe --mode Export.
+- Create a command in LDTK project (either OnAfterSave or Manual) with such content: {tool_exe_name}.exe export.
 Use it to export data to GM directly from LDTK.

 Usage notes:
 - Tool is not guranteed to not destroy your LDTK/GMS2 projects yet.
 Use version control system to back up your data.